Applied Design, Skills, and Technologies

 The aim of the BC Foods and Nutrition curriculum is to provide opportunities for students to develop the knowledge, skills, and attitudes that have immediate and future applications in their personal and family lives, as well as in local and global environments.
 In particular students will learn the foundations of food preparation, food preparation techniques, nutrition and healthy eating, social, cultural and economic influences, and career opportunities.

-Digital Media Arts 9 allows students to engage in introductory learning of the technical and design-oriented skills of digital media.
-Design challenges include video and audio production, 2D animation, and 2D imaging and design.
+Digital Media Arts 9 allows students to engage in the introductory stages of the technical and design-oriented skills linked to many digital media formats.
+Design challenges include 2D animation, and 2D animated design features, principles and website design.
 Projects have opportunities for self-expression while developing digital program skills.
+Students will use the skills developed to build a digital portfolio of their work.
+As well, students will explore navigating how to appropriately use technology, including digital citizenship, etiquette, and literacy.
+This course serves as a good foundation for students wishing to continuing on with Digital Design courses here at NorKam.

 In this inquiry based course, students will conduct product research and development to ideate and fabricate projects that they choose.
 Metal work processes to cut, shape and join metal will be examined including industry leading technologies such as CNC plasma cutting.
 Students will make several skill practice pieces (weld, torch, lathe turning etc.) then will move on to project work.
 Safety and competency will be emphasized throughout.
 Students must be able to work cooperatively and independently.
 Fees: www.nkss.sd73.bc.ca